Ame-ui/rotary-number-picker/README.md

 - wheelInnerCircleColor: Inner circle color of the wheel.
 - dropAreaBorderColor: Border color of the drop area.
 - dropAreaColor: Color of the drop area (prefer color with opacity).
-- onGetNumber: Callback function that returns the selected number.
+- onGetNumber: Callback function that returns the selected number (required)..